Plumsail/forms-docs/source/microsoftFlow.rst

 About Microsoft Flow
 -------------------------------------------------------------
-`Microsoft Flow <https://flow.microsoft.com/en-us/>`_ allows you to integrate various apps and services by creating automatic workflows between them to collect data, synchronize files, receive notifications and much more.
+|Flow| allows you to integrate various apps and services by creating
+automatic workflows between them to collect data, synchronize files, receive notifications and much more.

+.. |Flow| raw:: html

+   <a href="https://flow.microsoft.com/en-us/" target="_blank">Microsoft Flow</a>

 Plumsail Forms can be utilized with Microsoft Flow in a variety of ways.
 All the data submitted with Plumsail Forms goes through Microsoft Flow and only you can decide what to do with it.
-You can email clients' requests from your site to your Helpdesk, you can create or update Sharepoint items from outside Sharepoint and practically anything else you can think of.
+You can email clients' requests from your site to your Helpdesk, you can create or update SharePoint items from outside SharePoint and practically anything else you can think of.

-Additionally, Sharepoint forms can also be handled by Microsoft Flow upon submission, allowing you more freedom than regular Workflows ever could.
+Additionally, SharePoint forms can also be handled by Microsoft Flow upon submission, allowing you more freedom than regular Workflows ever could.

 Creating custom connector
 -------------------------------------------------------------
 First step in configuring Microsoft Flow is to create custom connector to handle Plumsail Forms.

+You can do it through Office365 or by going to |Flow| homepage.

 When you open Office365, go to Microsoft Flow page: